AneczkaH/exercise-6-mr-coffee---login-register-AneczkaH/README.md

 ## Room for Improvement

 Can add:
-displaying the schedule with the name of the days automation tests - e2e tests in Cypress or jest schedule update possible
+- displaying the schedule with the name of the days
+- automation tests - e2e tests in Cypress or jest
+- schedule update possible
-Swagger - an API specification
+- Swagger - an API specification

 can correct:
-design
+- design - frontend
-project structure
+- project structure
-Error Handling
+- Error Handling
-add new features
+- add new features

 ## Contact